Harlowton, Montana: Infrastructure

 U.S. Route 12 passes through town from east to west.
 U.S. Route 191 enters town from the northeast and exits from the southwest.

 Wheatland County Airport is a county-owned, public-use airport located two miles (4 km) northwest of town.

 The Judith Gap Wind Farm is located north of Harlowton along US Highway 191.
 There are 90 wind turbines situated on 8000 acres of land that produce 135 Megawatts of power.
 The Judith Gap Wind farm was established in 2011 and is owned by Invenergy LLC.
 The power produced by this facility enters the Northwest Energy grid and is distributed where needed.
 Other wind farms located near Harlowton are the Musselshell Wind Project by Shawmut, the Two Dot Wind Farm by Two Dot, and Gordon Butte Wind LLC by Martinsdale.

 Health facilities include Wheatland Memorial Healthcare, Deer Creek Dental, Remedies Pharmacy, Harlowton Mental Health Center, Public Health & Human Service Department, Massage Therapy, Wheatland County Senior Citizens Center, and Wheatland Memorial Nursing Home.
 The Wheatland Memorial Healthcare Center has a Clinic, Emergency Room, Laboratory, X-ray, and Physical Therapy Department.

-The financial institutions are the Citizens Bank and Trust Company and the Tricounty Federal Credit Union.
-Offering insurance needs are the Farm Bureau Insurance Company and Mid-Montana Insurance Company.
-Harlowton has two motels; the Corral Motel and Country Side Inn.
-There are clothing stores, thrift stores, boutiques, restaurants and saloons.